 - 1. Process the flour, sugar, and salt in a food processor until combined.
 Scatter the shortening over the top and process until the mixture has the texture of coarse sand, about 10 seconds.
 Scatter the butter pieces over the top and, using short pulses, process the mixture until it resembles coarse crumbs, about 10 pulses.
 Transfer to a bowl.

-- 2. Sprinkle 6 tablespoons of the ice water over the mixture.
+- 2. Sprinkle 6 tablespoons ice water over the pie crust mixture.
 Stir and press the dough together, using a stiff rubber spatula, until the dough sticks together.
 If the dough does not come together, stir in the remaining water, 1 tablespoon at a time, until it does.

 - 3. Divide the dough into 2 even portions and flatten each into a disk about 4 inches in diameter.
 Wrap the disks tightly in plastic wrap and refrigerate for 1 hour.
 Let the chilled dough soften slightly at room temperature.
 (The dough can be refrigerated, wrapped tightly in plastic wrap, for up to 2 days or frozen for up to 2 months.
 Let the frozen dough thaw on the countertop until malleable before rolling.)

 - Make the pie

-- 5. Roll out the remaining portion pie crust to a 12-inch circle.
+- 7. Roll out the remaining portion pie crust to a 12-inch circle.
 Spread the apples in the pie pate, mounding them slightly in the middle.
 Loosely roll the top crust around the rolling pin, then gently unroll it over the apples.
 Using scissors, trim all but 1/2 inch dough overhanging the edge of the pie plate.
-Seal the edge by pressing the top and bottom crusts together, then tuck the edges underneath.
+Seal the edge by pressing the top and bottom crusts together with your fingertips, then tuck the edges underneath.
 Crimp the edges, and cut 4 or so vent holes in the top crust.
-Brush the crust with the egg white and sprinkle with the remaining 1 tablespoon of sugar.
+Brush the crust with the egg white and sprinkle with the remaining 1 tablespoon sugar.